-- Students have an individual login for resources on-line (access to the course textbook and all listening, reading and grammar exercises). - Students have a copy of EDEXCEL vocabulary lists and should learn vocabulary on a regular basis. - Students should make full use of all handouts, grammar explanations and hints on Google Classroom.
+- Students have an individual login for resources on-line (access to the course textbook and all listening, reading and grammar exercises). - Students have a copy of EDEXCEL vocabulary lists and should learn vocabulary on a regular basis. - Students should make full use of all handouts, grammar explanations and hints from the German folder on Google Classroom.